Donny Osmond Sends Peter Frampton The Best Present Ever For His 69th Birthday

 “As soon as you get screamed at, to the hardcore musical fans, there goes your credibility as a rock-god guitarist,” Frampton said.
 “There’s no way that’s going to happen when you’re perceived along the lines of Donny Osmond.
 I hate to liken myself to that, but that’s the dark side of the story, as far as I’m concerned.
 To even think that I was perceived in that genre blows my mind.”

-Still, nearly 20 years later, Peter Frampton clearly appreciates being serenaded with a birthday pop tune belted out by the ultimate ’70s teen idol, Donny Osmond.
+Still, nearly 20 years later, Frampton clearly appreciated being serenaded with a birthday pop tune belted out by the ultimate ’70s teen idol, Donny Osmond.

 Last year, Peter Frampton revealed that he is suffering from a degenerative muscle disease called inclusion-body myositis (IBM).
-Frampton was diagnosed with the rare disease—which will likely eventually affect his ability to play the guitar—four years ago after falling off a stage, as previously shared by The Inquisitr.
+Frampton was diagnosed with the rare disease — which will likely eventually affect his ability to play the guitar — four years ago after falling off a stage, as previously shared by The Inquisitr.
 Frampton told CBS This Morning he kept his diagnosis a secret from family and friends for years.
 He also shared that his upcoming Peter Frampton Finale – The Farewell Tour, will be his last, as he vows to go out while still at the top of his game.